Transcript

 And then the old man and his son.
 They have plenty of horses and potentially more wealth.

-They have become the richest in the village.
+They've become the richest in the village.

 So that's a tip you gave me that I use a lot.

 It's true that it's a good philosophy of life that we like a lot.
-A friend of mine told me about it, it had marked me and I had told it to a friend who was doing her job.
+A friend of mine told me about it, and it made an impression on me.
+I told it to a friend who was doing her job.
 And it really put things into perspective.
-She said yes, in fact, it's not so bad.
+She said yes, it's not that serious.
 Something better happened to me afterwards.

 Yes, it's not for everyone.